 - The Designated Senior Person for Child Protection (the person who deals with any referrals or concerns about Safeguarding of children in school) is Mr Dillon - Headteacher

-- Mr Hughes-White, Ms Cameron, Mrs Churchill and Mrs Payne are part of the schools' Safeguarding Team.
+- Ms Cameron, Mrs Churchill and Mrs Payne are part of the schools' Safeguarding Team.
 They are fully trained and Deputy Designated Officers.

 - Mrs Pauline Cole is the lead governor for safeguarding.